-Princ iples and d Recommendations Comply (Yes/No) Explanation PRIN CIPLE 2 - STRUCTURE THE BOARD TO BE EFFECTIVE AND ADD VALUE Reco mmenda oard of a have : (i) (ii) (ii) (iii) (iv) (v) (v) if it do comm proce succe board Partially AND ADD VALUEDue to the size of the Board, the Company does not have a separate nomination committee.
-The roles and responsibilities of a nomination committee are currently undertaken by the Board.The duties of the full Board in its capacity as a nomination committee are set out in the Company's Remuneration and Nomination Committee Charter.When the Board meets as a remuneration and nomination committee it carries out those functions which are delegated to it in the Company's Remuneration and Nomination Committee Charter.
-Items that are usually required to be discussed by a Remuneration and Nomination Committee are marked as separate agenda items at Board meetings when required.The Board has adopted a Remuneration and Nomination Committee.The Board as a whole reviews the size, structure and composition of the Board including competencies and diversity, in addition to reviewing Board succession plans and continuing development.
-A liste skills i divers discha effecti mmenda ed entity s matrix se sity that th - Partially The Board is structured to facilitate the effective discharge of its duties and to add value through its deliberations.
+Princ iples and d Recommendations Comply (Yes/No) Explanation PRIN CIPLE 2 - STRUCTURE THE BOARD TO BE EFFECTIVE AND ADD VALUE a nomination committee which: has at least three members, a majority of whom are independent directors; and is chaired by an independent director, Partially Due to the size of the Board, the Company does not have a separate nomination committee.
+The roles and responsibilities of a nomination committee are currently undertaken by the Board.
+The duties of the full Board in its capacity as a nomination committee are set out in the Company's Remuneration and Nomination Committee Charter.
+When the Board meets as a (b) (iii) (iv) (v) if it do comm proce succe board skills, indep the charter of the committee; the members of the committee; and as at the end of each reporting period, the number of times the committee met throughout the period and the individual attendances of the members at those meetings; or the not have a nomination nittee, disclose that fact and the asses it employs to address board the sistent and the last the appropriate balance of knowledge, experience, the notation and the last the appropriate balance of knowledge, experience, the notation and the last the last the appropriate balance of knowledge, experience, the notation and the last the last the appropriate balance of the notation and the last the last the last the appropriate balance of the notation and the last remuneration and nomination committee it carries out those functions which are delegated to it in the Company's Remuneration and Nomination Committee Charter.
+Items that are usually required to be discussed by a Remuneration and Nomination Committee are marked as separate agenda items at Board meetings when required.
+The Board has adopted a Remuneration and Nomination Committee Charter which describes the role, composition, functions and responsibilities of a Nomination Committee.
+The Board as a whole reviews the size, structure and composition of the Board including competencies and diversity, in addition to reviewing Board succession plans and continuing development.
+Recommendation 2.2 A listed entity should have and disclose a board skills matrix setting out the mix of skills and diversity that the board currently has or is looking to achieve in its membership.
+Partially The Board is structured to facilitate the effective discharge of its duties and to add value through its deliberations.
 It seeks to achieve a Board composition with a balance of diverse attributes relevant to the Company's operations and markets, including skills sets, background, gender, geography and industry experience.
 In addition to those general skills expected for Board membership, the following skills have also been identified as being necessary such as operational management, exploration and geology, mining engineering, project delivery, finance, corporate governance, equity capital markets, legal, and commercial negotiations.